Your journey of discovery starts here...

 The famous Lewis chess pieces.

-The catwalk in the Fashion and Style gallery.
+Looking at the catwalk in the Fashion and Style gallery.

 Discover untold stories from items in our collection from new research and scientific analysis conservation.
-Unearth the untold stories behind 5,000-year-old Neolithic carved stone balls, Bronze Age metalworking, a Roman burial urn, an 18th century drinking club set and a contemporary crockery set made for the Empire Café at 2014 Glasgow Commonwealth Games.
+Unearth the untold stories behind 5,000-year-old Neolithic carved stone balls, Bronze Age metalworking, a Roman burial urn, an 18th century drinking club set, and a contemporary crockery set made for the Empire Café at 2014 Glasgow Commonwealth Games.

 Explore the dynamic interaction between people and their possessions in Patterns of Life, discover the cultural diversity of this Pacific Islanders’ and in Facing the Sea learn how Pacific Islanders’ lives are framed by their relationships with the sea, and celebrate the diversity of music, dance and costume around the world in Performance and Lives.

-Discover different examples one of the earliest man-made materials in our Ceramics gallery on Level 3.
+Discover different examples one of the earliest man-made materials in our Art of Ceramics gallery on Level 3.
 See everything from an 18th century Meissen dish, a highly decorative ancient Greek pottery, an earthenware figure by contemporary Dundee artist Stephen Bird, a Persian 13th century bowl and a nose cone from a British Aerospace Skyflash air-to-air missile!

-Did you know the Grand Gallery is home to a famouse celebrity?
+Did you know the Grand Gallery is home to a famous celebrity?
 As the first cloned mammal ever to be created from an adult cell, Dolly is the most famous sheep in the world.